blackfox113/censorshipbypassguide/docs/Environments/Fortinet.en.md

 Make sure to point your **domain name** to your **server IP**.
 Disable proxying in cloudflare.

+**WARNING:** If you are using a VPS, make sure to use HTTPS for the panel.
+Without it, the firewall between your fps panel and your PC connection can see everything.
+If you’re using the panel on a home network and not exposing the port, it should be fine.
+To secure the panel with HTTPS, you can use a free ssl certificate (it will work), or you can search for a guide online.
+Alternatively, you can take the simpler route and use SSH port forwarding.

 Under the menu (click the three dots), click **Export All URLs** and import them into your client.
 Depending on the case, you might need to change the address to your **domain name**.